 4.1 Connection

 Subject to Sections 4.2 and 4.3, EBS will, without cost to the Program Member , provide connectivity from each Facility to the EIN (“Local Connection”) through a minimum of a T-1 line (or its equivalent).
+EBS will use the Local Connection to provide internet protocol communications services for the exchange of traffic between the Facility and EnronOnline, without cost to the Program Member.
 Program Member will, at its expense, provide a connection at Program Member’s aggregation router through a mutually agreed upon electrical interface connection set forth in the Interconnection Order for such Facility.

 4.2 Equipment/Locations